tremor-rs/tremor-www-docs/docs/artefacts/postprocessors.md

 ### length-prefixed

-Prefixes the data with a network byte order (big endian) lenght of the data in bytes.
+Prefixes the data with a network byte order (big endian) length of the data in bytes.

 ### gelf-chunking